-Morris Brown College’s ‘hard reset’
+Morris Brown College’s ‘Hard Reset’

 "Morris Brown has a rich cultural legacy on which it can build, but on its own, that will be insufficient," said Shaun Harper, a Georgia native who is founder and director of the University of Southern California's Race and Equity Center.
 "It has to differentiate itself through culturally empowering curriculum, the hiring of Black faculty, multidimensional recruitment activities, and innovative academic programs."

-James and others believe the college can carve out its own niche by being on the frontlines of social justice issues.
-It was the first Georgia college to support a boycott of companies it believes wasn’t outspoken on the state’s new voting law, which critics say will make it tougher for many minorities to vote.
+James and others believe the college can carve out its own niche by being on the front lines of social justice issues.
+It was the first Georgia college to support a boycott of companies it believes weren't outspoken on the state's new voting law, which critics say will make it tougher for many minorities to vote.
 James said the college is also partnering with Covenant House to enroll 15 homeless, sex-trafficked youth this fall.

-It’s also involved in a partnership that could bring a sorely-needed revenue stream.
-Hilton and CGI Merchant Group, a venture capital firm with offices in Miami, Palm Beach Gardens and Toronto, are planning to build a hotel on Morris Brown’s campus in its old science building, a L-shaped, brick building next to the college’s administration offices.
+It’s also involved in a partnership that could bring a sorely needed revenue stream.
+Hilton and CGI Merchant Group, a real estate investment management firm with offices in Miami, Palm Beach Gardens and Toronto, are planning to build a hotel on Morris Brown’s campus in its old science building, a L-shaped, brick building next to the college’s administration offices.
 Construction is scheduled to start this fall.

 The idea of a hotel at the school came about through conversations between James, board member Cassius Butts and Euclid Walker, CGI's senior managing director, also a Morehouse College trustee.
 CGI has worked on some mixed-use developments and in December announced a $650 million fund to acquire and develop more than 20 hotels over the next three years.
 The partners include retired baseball star Alex Rodriguez.